MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L07_Controlling_Deployments_using_Release_Gates.md

 4. **Save** the pre-approval settings and close the popup window.
 5. Click **Create Release** and confirm by pressing the **Create** button from the popup window.
 6. Notice the green confirmation message, saying "Release-2" has been created.
 Click the link of "Release-2" to navigate to its details.
-7. Notice the **Canary** Stage is in a **Pending Approval** state.
+7. Notice the **DevTest** Stage is in a **Pending Approval** state.
 Click the **Approve** button.
-This sets off the Canary Stage again.
+This sets off the DevTest Stage again.

 #### Task 2: Configure post-deployment gates for Azure Monitor

-In this task, you will enable the post-deployment gate for the Canary Environment.
+In this task, you will enable the post-deployment gate for the DevTest Environment.

-1. Back on the **All pipelines > eshoponweb-cd** pane, on the right edge of the rectangle representing the **Canary Environment** stage, click the oval shape representing the **Post-deployment conditions**.
+1. Back on the **All pipelines > eshoponweb-cd** pane, on the right edge of the rectangle representing the **DevTest Environment** stage, click the oval shape representing the **Post-deployment conditions**.
 2. On **Post-deployment conditions** pane, set the **Gates** slider to **Enabled**, click **+ Add**, and, in the pop-up menu, click **Query Azure Monitor Alerts**.
 3. On **Post-deployment conditions** pane, in the **Query Azure Monitor Alerts** section, in the **Azure subscription** dropdown list, select the **service connection** entry representing the connection to your Azure subscription, and, in the **Resource group** dropdown list, select the **az400m04l09-RG** entry.
 4. On the **Post-deployment conditions** pane, expand the **Advanced** section and configure the following options: